netdata/learn/docs/packaging/installer.md

 IoT/edge devices.
 Netdata runs on Linux, FreeBSD, macOS, Kubernetes, Docker, and all their derivatives.

-The best way to install Netdata is with our [**automatic one-line installation script**](/docs/packaging/installer/#automatic-one-line-installation-script), which works with all Linux distributions, or our [**.deb/rpm packages**](/docs/packaging/installer/methods/packages.md), which seamlessly install with your distribution's package manager.
+The best way to install Netdata is with our [**automatic one-line installation script**](#automatic-one-line-installation-script), which works with all Linux distributions, or our [**.deb/rpm packages**](/docs/packaging/methods/packages), which seamlessly install with your distribution's package manager.

-If you want to install Netdata with Docker, on a Kubernetes cluster, or a different operating system, see [Have a different operating system, or want to try another method?](/docs/packaging/installer/#have-a-different-operating-system-or-want-to-try-another-method)
+If you want to install Netdata with Docker, on a Kubernetes cluster, or a different operating system, see [Have a different operating system, or want to try another method?](#have-a-different-operating-system-or-want-to-try-another-method)

 Some third parties, such as the packaging teams at various Linux distributions, distribute old, broken, or altered packages.
 We recommend you install Netdata using one of the methods listed below to guarantee you get the latest checksum-verified packages.

 Starting with v1.12, Netdata collects anonymous usage information by default and sends it to Google Analytics.
-Read about the information collected, and learn how to-opt, on our [anonymous statistics](/docs/anonymous-statistics.md) page.
+Read about the information collected, and learn how to-opt, on our [anonymous statistics](/docs/anonymous-statistics) page.

 The usage statistics are _vital_ for us, as we use them to discover bugs and prioritize new features.
 We thank you for